alfredo-petri/csharp-console-calculator/README.md

     cd Calculator
     dotnet run
     ```

+## Future Improvements

+- Input validation to handle non-numeric values and invalid menu options
+- Error handling for division by zero
+- Use of try-catch blocks to avoid application crashes
+- Refactor repeated code (e.g., user input) into reusable helper methods
+- Option to perform multiple operations without returning to the main menu
+- Implement a more user-friendly interface with better prompts and layout
+- Add support for more advanced operations (e.g., exponentiation, square root)
+- Allow user to enter all expressions in a single line (e.g., 3 + 5)

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/alfredo-petri/csharp-console-calculator/blob/main/LICENSE) file for details.